Zebra in Mokala National Park, South Africa

 Outdoor activities and adventure tourism

 Do not take unnecessary risks when participating in outdoor activities and adventure tourism.
-Be mindful that health and safety standards vary globally and may not be the same as you can expect in the UK.
+Health and safety standards vary globally and may not be the same as in the UK.

 Where possible, insist on a receiving a safety briefing.